"

 The purpose of the ailerons is to give the airplane roll control about the longitudinal axis.
 As shown in the figure below, the ailerons are a set of differentially operated trailing edge wing flaps.
 When an aileron on one wing is deflected down, the other simultaneously deflects up, thereby producing a relative difference in the lift production on the two wings.
 The net result is a rolling moment in one direction or the other.
 Therefore, the ailerons control the angle of the airplane’s bank and help it turn.

-The ailerons are a pair of differential flaps, which cause the airplane to roll.
+The ailerons are a pair of differential flaps that cause the airplane to roll.

 On some airplanes, particularly larger ones, there may be multiple sets of ailerons (or segmented ailerons), with one set near the wing tips and another inboard.
 The inner and outer sets of ailerons are used together at low flight speeds, such as takeoff and landing, to give the airplane better roll control, but only the inner sets of ailerons are needed in cruise.
 On modern airplanes, the phasing in and out of the appropriate sets of flight controls is all done automatically by the flight control system, i.e., the activation of the outboard and inboard segmented ailerons are phased in and out as a function of airspeed.
 This latter approach also helps minimize the wing’s structural bending and torsion loads associated with outboard control surface deflections at higher airspeeds.